feleck/terraform-beginner-bootcamp-2023/week0-project-prep-journal.md

   ```

 - Printing: using echo `echo $HELLO`
 - Scoping - new bash terminal in VSCode it won't be aware of other terminal env vars.
-If you want Env Vars to persist acress all future bash terminals you need to set env vars in your bash profile `~/.bash_profile` file.
+If you want Env Vars to persist access all future bash terminals you need to set env vars in your bash profile `~/.bash_profile` file.

 #### Env Vars in Gitpod